Hooks

 size | Canvas size in pixels | { width: number, height: number, top: number, left: number, updateStyle?: boolean } |

-viewport | Viewport size in three.js units | { width: number, height: number, initialDpr: number, dpr: number, factor: number, distance: number, aspect: number, getCurrentViewport: (camera?: Camera, target?: THREE.Vector3, size?: Size) => Viewport } |
+viewport | Canvas viewport size in three.js units.
+Note: This is different from gl.getViewport which returns the drawbuffer size | { width: number, height: number, initialDpr: number, dpr: number, factor: number, distance: number, aspect: number, getCurrentViewport: (camera?: Camera, target?: THREE.Vector3, size?: Size) => Viewport } |

 xr | XR interface, manages WebXR rendering | { connect: () => void, disconnect: () => void } |